-Rita is a half Korean/German self-taught, international award-winning photographer; living on Sydney’s Northern Beaches, Australia.
-When home from traveling, she looks after her trusted clientele as a Physiotherapist/Osteopath and shares her stories of adventures.
+Rita is a half Korean/German and a multi-awarded international photographer; living at the northern beaches in Sydney .
+When home from traveling, she looks after her trusted clientele as a Physiotherapist/Osteopath or shares her stories of adventures with exhibitions or lectures.

 Rita’s great passion is capturing the beauty of this blue planet mostly with marine wildlife in it.
-Rita just returned from a incredible 6 week sailing yacht photographing Antarctica from above and underneath.
+Rita published a book ‘Tears of the Sea’ about her incredible 7 weeks away on a sailing yacht photographing Antarctica from above and underneath.

 Rita enjoys working with charitable organisations foremost to spread awareness and to help keep our oceans clean and protect the life they hold.
 Being from Germany with no ocean in sight she is over the moon to be able to have found her passion in photographing the ocean and wildlife.